PEREGRiNN: Penalized-Relaxation Greedy Neural Network Verifier: Introduction

 \section{Introduction}

 Neural Networks have become an increasingly central component of modern machine learning systems, including those that are used in safety-critical cyber-physical systems such as autonomous vehicles.
-The rate of this adoption has exceed the ability to reliably verify the safe and correct functioning of these components, especially when they are integrated with other components such as controllers.
-Thus, there is an increasing need to verify that NNs reliably produce safe outputs, especially in the presence of malicious adversarial inputs~\cite{szegedy2013intriguing, goodfellow2014explaining, kurakin2016adversarial, song2018physical}.
+The rate of this adoption has exceeded the ability to reliably verify the safe and correct functioning of these components, especially when they are integrated with other components such as controllers.
+Thus, there is an increasing need to verify that NNs reliably produce safe outputs, especially subject to malicious adversarial inputs~\cite{szegedy2013intriguing,goodfellow2014explaining,kurakin2016adversarial,song2018physical}.

-In this paper, we propose PeregriNN, an algorithm for efficiently and formally verifying ReLU NNs.
-In particular, we consider the problem of whether a particular set of inputs always results in NN outputs within some other (output) set.
-However, PeregriNN will also verify input and output constraints that are interrelated by convex inequalities: this feature distinguishes PeregriNN from other formal NN verifiers, which verify only static input/output constraints.
-And in particular, it makes PeregriNN uniquely well suited to the verification of NNs when they are used as state-feedback controllers for dynamical systems: in such cases, static input/output constraints are inadequate to capture the most important safety properties.